Create a retirement income strategy

 It's important to review the asset allocation of your portfolio every year.
 A portfolio based on a good investment strategy can help create income to spend in retirement while helping protect you from inflation.
 Portfolios designed for retirement income should include investments focused on:

-- Asset growth: This can help offset inflation and help ensure your savings last throughout retirement.
+This can help offset inflation and make it easier to ensure your savings last throughout retirement.

 The longer you leave your assets in tax-advantaged accounts, the longer they have to grow.
 Learn the rules that govern withdrawals for each of your account types before you start taking distributions.
 You'll want to be as tax-efficient as possible.
 If you can, make withdrawals in this order: